-On May 17, the Senate committee approved and ordered reported an amended version of S. 1961.
+On May 17, the Senate committee approved an amended version of S. 1961 (S. Rept.
+107-228).
 It authorizes \$20 billion in CWA SRF capitalization grants.
 The committee adopted several amendments, including to reauthorize a wet-weather grant program at \$250 million a year for 5 years to remedy sewerage overflows (see discussion below, Combined and separate sewer overflows), to revise the Act's formula for allocating SRF capitalization grants among the states, and to require the streamlining of SRF application procedures.
 A number of issues were contentious during markup, including debate over an amendment adopted by the committee to incorporate prevailing wage provisions under the Davis-Bacon Act, debate over provisions in the bill which some Members argued place excessive restrictions on SRF funding, and debate over the bill's revised allocation formula.
+Further Senate action on the bill is uncertain.
 (For information on H.R.
 3930 and S. 1961, see CRS Report RL31344, Water Infrastructure Financing Legislation: Comparison of S. 1961 and H.R.
 3930.)